 Check your city ordinances, roosters are often banned in suburban areas, so considering the impossibility of hiding him, an eviction notice is definitely in order.
 I know this is a hard decision, but it only takes one neighbor to complain and the law will be snooping and sniffing around your property.

 If you are allowed to have a rooster you still may have a problem if you already have one.
 Rule of thumb… more than one rooster to a flock is a no-no. Another thing to consider is your hen’s eggs are going to be fertile, not exactly an ideal situation if you’re selling eggs.

 Not all chicken keepers raise meat birds, so us folks who keep only layers have completely ruled out killing and cooking one of our own birds for dinner.
 That’s an art in itself, and if you’re like me, one better left to somebody else.

 Check with the feed store you bought the bird from, sometimes they’ll take it back.
 But realistically, most unwanted cockerels share the same fate, a dinner plate.

 If the feed store idea is a bust, it’s time to re-home the roo.
 Ask friends who might live in a more rural area.
 The almighty Craig’s List has come through for me time and time again.
 Last year I had six roosters to re-home, and they all sold for $5 bucks each.
 Just keep in mind, cock fighting does exist, so weed out the riff-raff and dust off your good judge of character skills.

 Beat the Odds of the Chicken Lottery

 There is a solution to that 1% margin of error when buying sexed chicks.
 If you want to be assured you’ll never get stuck with a rooster again, buy sex-linked chicks.
-They’re idiot proof in the sexing department because the hens hatch one color and the roosters another.
-They’re hardy, and I wouldn’t be surprise if they wrote the book on egg laying.
+They’re idiot-proof in the sexing department because the hens hatch one color and the roosters another.
+They’re hardy, and I wouldn’t be surprised if they wrote the book on egg laying.